Key takeaways

 What’s the right way to use AI in eLearning development?

 Treat it as a research and drafting assistant, not a decision-maker.
-The work that should stay human is the design: figuring out what the training is for, who it's for, what they need to do differently afterward, and whether what the AI produced actually serves that goal.
-The work AI does well is the production: drafting, varying, summarizing, rewriting.
-Use it for the second; don't ask it to do the first.
+The work that should stay human is the design: figuring out what the training is for, who it’s for, what they need to do differently afterward, and whether what the AI produced actually serves that goal.
+AI does the production work well: drafting, varying, summarizing, rewriting.
+Use it for that, and keep the design decisions human.

 How do I tell whether an AI tool is doing instructional design or just generating content?

 Ask which design decisions the tool makes versus the human.
-If the tool decides what objectives the training should target, what audience it's for, what modality fits, and what assessment measures real capability, it's making design claims that are worth scrutinizing carefully.
-If the tool generates content based on inputs the human provides (objectives, audience, modality, structure), it's generation, not design, which is honest and useful within its scope.
+If the tool decides what objectives the training should target, what audience it’s for, what modality fits, and what assessment measures real capability, it’s making design claims worth scrutinizing carefully.
+If the tool generates content based on inputs the human provides (objectives, audience, modality, structure), the work is generation, and that’s honest and useful within its scope.

 Are AI-assisted courses just lower-quality custom courses?

 Not inherently.
 The quality depends on the design work that runs around the AI.
 A custom course built without instructional design is also low-quality, regardless of whether AI was involved.
-The question isn't 'was AI used?' but 'did instructional design happen?'
-If the answer is yes, the tools used to produce the content matter much less than the design decisions that shaped the production.
+The question to ask is whether instructional design happened.
+If yes, the tools used to produce the content matter much less than the design decisions that shaped the production.

 How should I evaluate an AI eLearning vendor?